openxla/community/rfcs/20230510-common-benchmark-suite.md

   # dependencies are described in the benchmark definitions.
 Fetch them here
   # for simplicity's sake.
   input_path = fetch_file(input_remote_path, input_digest)
-  # Convert the source model input to numpy array.
-This might do nothing if the
+  # Convert the source model input to a numpy array.
+This might do nothing if
-  # source model is already using a compatible numpy format.
+  # the source model is already using a compatible numpy format.
   numpy_input_path = convert_to_numpy_tensor(
     source_model.input_format, input_path)